JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 Jerry The Dinosaur

 **_P.S._**
-Maybe it took a Dinosaur to see how our ancient techniques could be used with modern technology.
+Maybe it took a Dinosaur to see how our most ancient techniques would work well with the newest most modern technology.
-But I think it is a good idea.
-What do you think?
+But I think it is a good idea,  What do you think?